Rise to Success: Career Highlights of Michael Porter Jr.

 Discover the career path of Michael Porter Jr., from the first major opportunity to industry-changing achievements.

-2016: Nike EYBL Peach Jam Championship
+2016: Nike EYBL Peach Jam championship

-March 24, 2017: Commits to Missouri
+March 24, 2017: Committed to play for Missouri

-March 29, 2017: McDonald's All-American Game MVP
+March 29, 2017: Named MVP at McDonald's All-American Game

 2017: Ranked as top prospect

-March 8, 2018: Returns to action
+March 8, 2018: Returned to action

-July 3, 2018: Signs with Nuggets
+July 3, 2018: Signed contract with the Nuggets

 On July 3, 2018, Michael Porter Jr. signed a multi-year contract with the Denver Nuggets.